-If the estimated cost of the procurements identified as necessary to resolve the emergency situation is $25,000 or greater, or cannot be readily determined, the originating department shall attempt to notify the director of Procurement and Strategic Sourcing and the appropriate deans or directors or their designees, of the necessary procurement actions, in advance and in writing.
+If the estimated cost of the procurements identified as necessary to resolve the emergency situation is $25,000 or greater, or cannot be readily determined, the originating department shall attempt to notify the director of Procurement and Strategic Sourcing and the appropriate deans or directors, or their designees, of the necessary procurement actions, in advance and in writing.

-In addition, the originating department shall prepare an Electronic State Business Daily Posting Notice for posting on the Electronic State Business Daily (ESBD) on the form prescribed by director of Procurement and Strategic Sourcing.
+In addition, the originating department shall prepare an Electronic State Business Daily Posting Notice for posting on the Electronic State Business Daily (ESBD) on the form prescribed by the director of Procurement and Strategic Sourcing.

-The completed form is forwarded for immediate posting to the Procurement and Strategic Sourcing Office, or, if ESBD posting authority has been delegated by the director of Procurement and Strategic Sourcing, to the appropriate ESBD posting designee.
+The completed form is forwarded for immediate posting to the Procurement and Strategic Sourcing office, or, if ESBD posting authority has been delegated by the director of Procurement and Strategic Sourcing, to the appropriate ESBD posting designee.

 The documented emergency situation circumstances shall dictate if a minimum ESBD posting time is required.

-If posted by a delegated ESBD posting designee, a copy of the posted notice is forwarded to the attention of the director of Procurement and Strategic Sourcing when posted.
+If posted by a delegated ESBD posting designee, a copy of the posted notice is forwarded to the attention of the director of Procurement and Strategic Sourcing, when posted.

 The reason for the emergency purchase (i.e., explanation of what the emergency is and what caused the emergency);

 The specific financial or operational damage (as opposed to a general claim of loss or damage) that will occur if needs are not satisfied immediately; and